einzige/pose/readme.markdown

     result = Pose.search 'foo', [MyClass, MyOtherClass]

-This searches for all instances of MyClass and MyOtherClass for 'foo', and returns a hash that looks like this:
+This searches for all instances of MyClass and MyOtherClass that contain the word 'foo'.
+The method returns a hash that looks like this:

     {
       MyClass => [ <myclass instance 1>, <myclass instance 2> ],